openmanuscript/openmanuscript/README.md

 # OpenManuscript

-This is OpenManuscript, a data format specification for writing manuscripts.
+This is OpenManuscript, a text-based data format specification for writing fiction, and turning them into manuscripts.

 For more information about this specification, contact david@dhrogers.com.